-4. Remove [Make DNB Enzyme Mix II \(LC\)](#) from storage and place on ice.
-Centrifuge briefly for five seconds and hold on ice.

-- Do not keep Make DNB Enzyme Mix II (LC) at room temperature. - Avoid holding the tube for a prolonged time.

-5. Take the PCR tube out of the thermal cycler when the temperature reaches 4 °C. 6.
-Centrifuge briefly for five seconds, place the tube on ice and prepare Make DNB reaction mixture 2 according to the table below.
+4. Remove Make DNB Enzyme Mix II (LC) from storage and place on ice.
+Centrifuge briefly for five seconds and hold on ice. - • Do not keep Make DNB Enzyme Mix II (LC) at room temperature. - Avoid holding the tube for a prolonged time.
+5. Immediately take the tubes out of thermal cycler when the temperature reaches 4 °C. Centrifuge briefly for five seconds and place the tube on ice.
+6. Prepare Make DNB reaction mixture 2 according to the table below.

-Component Volume of 100 μL DNB reaction (μL) Volume of 50 μL DNB reaction (μL)
+Component Cap color Volume of 100 μL DNB reaction (μL) Volume of 50 μL DNB reaction (μL)

-Make DNB Enzyme Mix I 40 20
+Make DNB Enzyme Mix I Black 40 20

-Make DNB Enzyme Mix II (LC) 4 2
+Make DNB Enzyme Mix II (LC) Red 4 2

+Total volume 84 42

 7. Add all the Make DNB reaction mixture 2 into the Make DNB reaction mixture 1.
-Mix the reaction mixture thoroughly by using a vortex mixer and centrifuge it for five seconds.
+Mix the reaction mixture thoroughly by using a vortex mixer.
+Centrifuge for five seconds.
 8. Place the tubes into the thermal cycler for the next reaction.
 The conditions are shown in the table below.